robvanderleek/create-issue-branch/README.md

 ### Branch name as ChatOps command argument

-As discussed in [this issue](https://github.com/robvanderleek/create-issue-branch/issues/127) determines the branch name on the `/cib` ChatOps command argument, e.g.: `/cib Simple NPE fix will create a branch names `issue-1-Simple_NPE_fix`
+As discussed in [this issue](https://github.com/robvanderleek/create-issue-branch/issues/127), enabling this feature allows you to give the branch name as an argument to the `/cib` ChatOps command.
+For example: `/cib Simple NPE fix` will create a branch named `issue-1-Simple_NPE_fix`

 ```yaml
 experimental:
   branchNameArgument: true